 Medical school is four years long.
 It includes classroom study, laboratory work and clinical work with patients.
 Courses include basic science and clinical skills.
 Usually, students spend at least half of the four years in a clinical setting so they can learn how to take care of patients and apply the skills they have acquired.

 Testing during Medical School

 Students take three national examinations during medical school.
-These are the USMLE Step I, USMLE Step II clinical skills and the USMLE Step II clinical knowledge.
-Students must pass all these examinations to get licensure and many schools require students to pass all them to graduate.
+These are the United States Medical Licensing Examination (USMLE) Step I, USMLE Step II clinical skills and the USMLE Step II clinical knowledge.
+Students must pass all three to get licensure and many schools require students to pass all them to graduate.

 What is a residency?